 WinterGas is Petro-Canada's exclusive gasoline brand, designed to meet Canadian driving conditions head on and to help drivers handle even the roughest and harshest winters.
 WinterGas is formulated and blended in all of our grades of gasoline, including Ultra 94, to provide extra protection by helping with cold weather starts and helping to prevent fuel line freezing, at no extra cost.

 No. WinterGas is available at no extra cost in all octane levels at Petro-Canada gas stations.

 - Don't all companies sell WinterGas?

 Yes.
-Petro-Canada's WinterGas is specially formulated for Canadian winters, to:
+Petro-Canada's WinterGas is formulated for Canadian winters, to:

 - provide the same high level of quality found in our traditional gasoline